matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 > user to all servers providing SCRAM access using the same hash function,
 > password, iteration count, and salt.
 For this reason, it is important to use
 > randomly generated salt values.

+### Socialist Millionaire

+The [socialist millionaire
+protocol](https://www.win.tue.nl/~berry/papers/dam.pdf) could be used to construct an authentication protocol.
+Such an authentication protocol might look something like this: the user's password is used to generate a Curve25519 key part, and the public part is given to the server, as is done in this proposal.
+On login, the Curve25519 key is used to generate a shared secret, possibly in a way similar to what is done in this proposal.
+The client and server can then use the socialist millionaire protocol to determine if they have the shared secret.
+In this way, if either party is not who they claim to be, they will not gain any information about the user's credentials.

+This would address some of the vulnerabilities in the protocol from this proposal.
+However, the current socialist millionaire protocol is tied to the discrete logarithm problem.
+It would also be harder for Matrix clients to implement since it uses cryptography that is not currently used by Matrix clients.

 ### Argon2